menu

 Occupations and Workforce

-When you are in Buffalo Center - Thompson, you'll notice that it is more blue-collar than most other communities in America.
-36.80% of Buffalo Center - Thompson’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Buffalo Center - Thompson is generally considered to be a blue-collar town.
+36.80% of the Buffalo Center - Thompson workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Buffalo Center - Thompson is a town of sales and office workers, managers, and construction workers and builders.
 There are especially a lot of people living in Buffalo Center - Thompson who work in management occupations (11.99%), office and administrative support (10.41%), and sales jobs (9.74%).

 Telecommuters are a relatively large percentage of the workforce: 9.03% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.